stfc/PSyclone/lib/extract/netcdf/dl_esm_inf/README.md

 ``dl_esm_inf`` infrastructure library, ``lib_fd.a``, if required, with the previously selected compiler flags.

+In order to support MPI in extraction (which means each process will write its own output data by appending its rank to the filename), set the environment variable ``MPI=yes`` before starting the build process.

 Similar to compilation of the [examples]( https://psyclone.readthedocs.io/en/latest/examples.html#compilation), the compiled wrapper library can be removed by running ``make clean``.
 To also